pougetat/GameBoyEmulator/README.md

 => Implement logo scroll

 	New philosophy
-		-> components can directly talk to each other, gameboy struct is still use as owner of all the component pointers, is responsible for stepping through the various components, and synchronizing their clocks.
+		-> components can directly talk to each other, gameboy struct is still used as owner of all the component pointers, is responsible for stepping through the various components, and synchronizing their clocks.

 	TASK : Implement LCD control register => 0xFF40